 - Convey basic or complex concepts in a unique and easy-to-perceive way that both children and adults can understand.

 - Tell stories, stimulate emotions, connect people throughout the world no matter their languages, beliefs, biases, or interests.

 The benefits animation brings can apply to all aspects, including eLearning.
 Let’s dig into each of its impacts in eLearning in turn.

-Benefits Animation Bring to E-courses
+Benefits Animation Brings to E-courses with Examples

 Below are four main benefits animation brings to e-courses: